Tips for Salkantay Trek

 An memorable experience, the Salkantay Path takes four days and three nights to complete or 3 days.
 The final day is spent at Machu Picchu town.
 Several items are not provided on the hike, including a sleeping bag, an air mattress, and trekking poles.
 The final lunch at Aguas Calientes pueblo is also not included.

 A passport, day pack, hiking boots and sandals, warm clothes, a head lamp, toilet paper, a personal medical kit, and insect repellent are all necessary items that should be packed prior to attempting the Salkantay Trail.
 Optional items include rain gear, a bathing suit, and extra money for tips and souvenirs.
 Bringing a camera is also encouraged.
 With adequate planning, common hiking challenges will be minimized and the Salkantay Trail can be enjoyed without worry.

 Filled with awe-inspiring views, the Salkantay Route is one of the most amazing Trek in the world.
-Surrounded by the culture immerse and history of Peru, the trek includes time to experience the neighboring villages.
-Accessible, with sufficient preparation, by average travelers and tourists, the unique multi-day hike is filled with plentiful time to enjoy the vast array of terrains and expansive views.
+Surrounded by the culture immerse and history of Peru, the trek includes time to experience the neighbouring villages.
+Accessible, with sufficient preparation, by average travellers and tourists, the unique multi-day hike is filled with plentiful time to enjoy the vast array of terrains and expansive views.